-Employers who are required to file a Form 5500 for their sponsored health plan must distribute a Summary Annual Report (“SAR”) to plan participants within the later of nine months after the end of the plan year or two months after filing of Form 5500 if a filing extension was granted.
-A SAR stands for Summary of Annual Report.
-It must be provided to each plan participant including COBRA participants and terminated employees who were covered under the plan, during the applicable plan year.
+- Employers who are required to file a Form 5500 for their sponsored health plan must distribute a Summary Annual Report (“SAR”) to plan participants within the latter of nine months after the end of the plan year or two months after filing of Form 5500 if a filing extension was granted.
+A SAR stands for Summary of an Annual Report.
+It must be provided to each plan participant, including COBRA participants and terminated employees covered under the plan, during the applicable plan year.

 Electronic delivery must meet the following Department of Labor rules:

 - Employers can electronically deliver the SAR to employees with “regular access” to electronic media at work if they accompany the SAR with a notice that briefly describes the document, how it can be accessed and a statement that employees have the right to request a paper copy and an explanation of the procedure for updating the employee’s email address.

 - Employers cannot electronically deliver the SAR to individuals without regular access to electronic media at work unless the individual affirmatively consents to electronic distribution beforehand.
 Before obtaining consent, the employer must provide a statement of the documents that will send electronically.
 The individual’s right to withdraw consent and the procedure for doing so, the process for updating the individual’s email address, the individual’s right to obtain a paper copy, and a description of the necessary hardware and software requirements to access the SAR.
 Some employers include this consent in their off-boarding paperwork to electronically send terminated employees certain documents, including the SAR.